Mikaela-G/Reddit_Toxicounter/README.md

 ![pipeline](https://i.imgur.com/iuGu6RD.png)

 ## From Data to Word2Vec
 Machine learning models typically take numerical features as input.
 Since our Reddit data is text-based, we needed some way to transform the comments into numerical input readable by the machine learning models.
 Thus, we generated word embeddings from the Reddit comments using a Word2Vec skip-gram model.
 Word embeddings are vectorized representations of words mapped to the same vector space and positioned according to similarity.

-* what is Word2Vec and why are we using it/what is the desired output (the word embeddings)
-* how did we preprocess the data for the Word2Vec model
+Skip-gram architecture involves taking a single word and attempting to predict words that might occur alongside the target word.

 ## From Word2Vec to Machine Learning Models
-We then mapped each of the words in our data to their respective embeddings
+We then mapped each of the words in our data to their respective embeddings, with the intent of using the word embeddings as feature vectors.

 * why are we doing classification/what makes this a classification problem
 * why are we doing supervised learning
 * list all the supervised learning models we used for classification